Immutable Backups Workflow

 • Ensure support for version-level immutability on the container or related storage account.

-Since K10 ignores retention policies, it is not necessary to set one on the container.
+Since Veeam Kasten ignores retention policies, it is not necessary to set one on the container.
 As an alternative, choose the desired protection period, and the files will be initially protected for that amount plus a safety buffer to ensure protection compliance.

 Setting Up Immutable Backup Protection Using Veeam Repository

-To use the K10 backup immutability feature with VBR, make sure that immutability settings are configured consistently as follows:
+To use the Veeam Kasten backup immutability feature with VBR, make sure that immutability settings are configured consistently as follows:

 • Set up the immutability window length in VBR for the desired immutability period.

-• Configure a proper protected period in K10 (see the K10 immutability documentation for details).
+• Configure a proper protected period in Veeam Kasten.
 This period must be less than or equal to the immutability window in VBR.

-• Adjust K10 backup frequency and retention settings to prevent the deletion restore points inside the VBR immutability window.
+• Adjust Veeam Kasten backup frequency and retention settings to prevent the deletion restore points inside the VBR immutability window.
 Failure to do so may lead to orphaned restore points that will not be automatically retired.

 Note